Betting The US Open - 2021 US Open Championship Betting Odds

 The US Open is coming up soon, and bettors had best be ready for it.
-The tournament starts out on September 17, 2020, and looks to be one of the best golf betting events of the year.
+The tournament starts out on June 17, 2021, and looks to be one of the best golf betting events of the year.
 The US Open is one of the major championships in golf, and that makes it one of the four most prestigious events of the year.
 Golf bettors will be able to place wagers on all of the top players in the world, from Tiger Woods to Rory McIlroy.
-The tournament is normally held in mid-June, but due to COVID-19, it had to be delayed until September.

 How To Bet The US Open